- 4 Bedrooms

-Remember to get the property manager's contact phone number and entry/exit procedures for your vacation property.
+Make sure to get the property manager's contact phone number and entry/exit procedures for your rental property.
 We recommend storing the contact's information in your smart phone and wallet.

 During your Stay

-- Make sure to be a good next-door neighbor.
-More often than not, nearby residences are filled by permanent locals.
-Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your primary residence.
+- Remember to be a good neighbor.
+Locals will probably be as friendly to you as you are considerate of them.
+Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your home.

 - Enjoy your stay!
-Make certain to protect the owner (and your things!) by keeping the rental locked up while you are away, exactly like you would at home.
+Be sure to protect the owner (and your things!) by keeping the property secured when you are away, just like you would at home.

 - Driessen Beach Park - 2.1 miles

 - Folly Field Beach Park - 2.5 miles